OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 a device feature header (DFH) register found at the beginning of its control status register (CSR) space.
 The FME CSR maps to physical function 0 (PF0) Base address register 0 (BAR0) so that software can access it through a single PCIe link.
-For more information about DFHs, refer to the [Device Feature Header (DFH) structure].
+For more information about DFHs, refer to the [Device Feature Header (DFH) structure](https://ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/#721-device-feature-header-dfh-structure).

 ##### **Streaming Datapath**